google/kf/dashboards/README.md

 a template.
 It uses the currently targeted Google Cloud project (i.e., `gcloud config get-value project`).

-It takes the following 3 arguments:
+It takes the following three arguments:

 1. Dashboard name - The name of the dashboard that will be created.
 1. Cluster name - The name of the Kubernetes cluster.